-Written for Kion by Kelsey Hess, CTNC

 - Irregular menstrual cycles or loss of period (amenorrhea)

 It's true that fasting can have an incredibly positive impact on health.
-We're huge believers in the powers of fasting and have written about it extensively (here, here, here, here, and here).
-We even host a 5-day fasting challenge each year to educate more people about it!
+We're huge believers in the powers of fasting and have written about it extensively (here, here, here, and here).

 But we're also not blind to the fact that female-specific studies (or lack thereof) are often left out of the discussion.